mi-ztyanya/HttpQuick/README.md

 # EN
 A HttpQuick that executes on the command line to make http requests.

+## I am not responsible for any damages whatsoever.
+Please use at your own risk.

 Write the command line in an http file. execute_http_file reads the file and sends the request.
 Reads the http file, splitting the text with "###" to recognize it as a separate command.